brianjalaian/website/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Conduct basic research on Safe, Robust, and Resilient Artificial Intelligence
+        * Perform research on deep learning specifically on Bayesian Neural Network (BNN), adversarial machine learning, robust and resilient AI
         * Design novel framework for test and evaluation of machine learning for mission critical application
         * Technical advisor and subject matter expert on artificial intelligence assurance